|

 Am I allowed to tell other people I’m in Alcoholics Anonymous?

 Yes.
 The principle of anonymity dictates that you should never share anything about another member that you learned during an AA meeting.
 It doesn’t require you to hide your membership from the people you trust.
-In fact, according to the Alcoholics Anonymous 2014 member survey, 75% of members have told their doctors they’re in AA.
+In fact, according to the Alcoholics Anonymous 2014 member survey, 75 percent of members have told their doctors they’re in AA.
+However, this principle requests that members never present themselves as AA experts, by publicly representing AA or promoting their opinion on the way AA works — especially in the media.
+It is okay to talk about how AA has worked for you, but it is not okay to tell everyone they have to do it your way.

 What if I run into someone I know when I’m with another AA member?

-It’s your responsibility to safeguard the privacy of your fellow AA Anonymous members.
+It’s your responsibility to safeguard the privacy of your fellow AA members.
 If you run into an acquaintance while you’re with another AA member, don’t mention that both of you belong to AA.
-It’s up to other members to decide if or when they want to reveal their membership.
+The same applies if you see a neighbor or coworker in a meeting.
+You should never disclose to others that you saw them, even if you’re happy about it.
+It is always up to other members to decide if or when they want to reveal their membership.

 How does anonymity benefit me?